Not a Collaborator or a Supervisor, but an Assistant: Striking the Balance Between Efficiency and Ownership in AI-incorporated Qualitative Data Analysis: Related Work

 \subsection{Bias in Qualitative Data Analysis}

-Qualitative coding involves subjective judgment calls.
-Drapeau explained that subjectivity may be introduced in qualitative research on controversial topics, where there is a lack of consensus on the definition of the topic and researchers code according to their internalized definition that may be ``the result of strong prejudice or personal conflicts” \cite{drapeau2002subjectivity}.
-In addition, researchers are often influenced by how the results may be used later on (e.g., in court, by the media) and could lead to an unconscious decision to derive conclusions based on the moral and legal implications rather than the data present \cite{drapeau2002subjectivity}.
-Both factors illustrate how unexamined subjectivity can lead to cognitive biases, such as confirmation bias, where researchers select data and interpretations that fit their pre-existing beliefs or needs, especially for controversial or stigmatized research topics \cite{onwuegbuzie2007validity}.
+\revchg{Qualitative coding involves subjective judgment calls.}{Qualitative analysis is inherently interpretive, relying on the researcher's subjectivity as a lens to make sense of data.} However, a distinction must be drawn between \textit{subjectivity}, which is a necessary feature of qualitative inquiry and \textit{bias}, which threatens validity.
+Drapeau explained that unexamined subjectivity may be introduced in qualitative research\revdel{ on controversial topics}, particularly where there is a lack of consensus on definitions, \revchg{and researchers code according to their internalized definition that may be the result of strong prejudice or personal conflicts”}{leading researchers to code based on internalized prejudices or conflicts} \cite{drapeau2002subjectivity}.
+In addition, researchers are often influenced by how the results may be used later on (e.g., in court, by the media) and could lead to an unconscious decision to derive conclusions based on the moral and legal implications rather than the data present \cite{drapeau2002subjectivity}. \revchg{Both factors illustrate how unexamined subjectivity can lead to cognitive biases, such as confirmation bias, where researchers select data and interpretations that fit their pre-existing beliefs or needs, especially for controversial or stigmatized research topics \cite{onwuegbuzie2007validity}.}{In HCI and CSCW, \textit{reflexivity} is the standard method for mitigating these risks, requiring researchers to critically examine their own positionality \cite{finlay2002negotiating, harrison2007paradigms}.
+Without this, unexamined subjectivity can harden into cognitive biases, such as confirmation bias, where researchers select data that fits pre-existing beliefs \cite{onwuegbuzie2007validity}.} This risk is particularly acute when researchers rely solely on text transcripts; the removal or underutilization of multimodal data (e.g., audio tone, hesitation) can strip away the nuance needed to challenge a researcher's initial textual interpretation, thereby exacerbating confirmation bias.